Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups: Introduction

-where $\bG$ is a connected reductive group, $\ft$ is the Lie algebra of the maximal torus, $W$ the Weyl group, and $\Ascr$ is the {\it Springer sheaf}, which is a certain $\bG$-equivariant perverse sheaf on $\Nscr$, playing a key role in the Springer correspondence.
+where $\Ascr$ is the {\it Springer sheaf}, which is a certain $\bG$-equivariant perverse sheaf on the nilpotent cone $\Nscr$ in the Lie algebra of $\bG$, playing a key role in the Springer correspondence.
 The above isomorphism, explicitly stated in \cite{Kato}, is a consequence of Lusztig's identification of the $\bG\times\G_m$-equivariant $\Ext$-algebra with the graded Hecke algebra in \cite{Lusztig-HAII}.

-Together with an appropriate formality statement, this leads to an equivalence of the subcategory of $\bG$-equivariant constructible sheaves on $\Nscr$, split-generated by $\Ascr$, with DG-modules over the algebra $A_W=W\ltimes S(\ft^*)$.
-This equivalence of categories was first proved in \cite{Rider} in a different way.
-Our proof is based on lifting the Frobenius action on $\Ext^*_\bG(\Ascr,\Ascr)$ to a DG-enhancement of the relevant equivariant derived category of $\ell$-adic sheaves.
-We then show that properties of such a lifted Frobenius guarantee formality of the corresponding DG-algebra.
+Together with an appropriate formality statement, this leads to an equivalence of categories

+where the left-hand side is the subcategory of $\bG$-equivariant constructible sheaves on $\Nscr$, split-generated by $\Ascr$, and the right-hand side is the perfect derived category of DG-modules over the graded algebra $A_W=W\ltimes S(\ft^*)$.
 We exploit this equivalence of categories to construct the required semiorthogonal decomposition: the pieces of the semiorthogonal decomposition have a natural geometric definition in terms of constructible sheaves on $\Nscr$.
-In fact, many of the arguments we use (and some of the semiorthogonalities) are present already in the work of Syu Kato \cite{Kato} on Kostka systems.

-For the types $D$ and $E$ the assumption of smoothness of $X^g/C(g)$ fails for some group elements.
-In these cases we still obtain some semiorthogonal decompositions of $D^b_W(\ft)$, which have a smaller number of pieces than the motivic decomposition \eqref{mot-dec2-eq}.
+Note that the equivalence of categories \eqref{constr-coh-eq} was first proved in \cite{Rider} in a different way, using mixed sheaves.
+However, our construction of this equivalence has an additional bonus that we can compute explicitly dg-modules over $A_W$ associated with various constructible sheaves, which eventually leads us to an explicit form of the semiorthogonal decomposition in Theorem B.

+There are two technical issues in the proof of Theorem C, that are of a quite general nature and are dealt with in Appendices \ref{dg-sec} and \ref{formality-sec}.
+First, we need to construct a DG-enhancement of the $\bG$-equivariant derived category of $\ell$-adic sheaves on $\Nscr$ and to lift the Frobenius action on $\Ext^*_\bG(\Ascr,\Ascr)$ to the chain level.
+Secondly, we prove a general statement of the form ``purity of Frobenius on cohomology implies formality" of a DG-algebra, generalizing some well known particular cases (such as the one employed by Deligne in \cite[Cor.\ 5.3.7]{deligneweil2}).

+We should mention one more important ingredient in the proof of Theorem B. It turns out that the semiorthogonal decomposition in Theorem C can be computed in terms of the equivariant cohomology of Springer fibers.
+To deduce from this the explicit form of the functors in Theorem B we use the computation of these equivariant cohomology algebras (in type A) in terms of certain linear arrangements, esttablished in \cite{GM} and \cite{KP}.